Red Cross Evacuation Center for Mad River/Ruth at: Van Duzen Community Center, Van Duzen Road, Mad River:

 Alexa Bertola - Reporter

-Alexa is a graduate of University of California, Irvine with a major in Literary Journalism and a minor in Global Cultures.
-Her favorite experience in college was studying abroad in Italy, practicing italian and learning more about her italian roots.
-Another favorite experience was interning for “Good Morning San Diego” where she began her first job.
+Alexa is a graduate of University of California, Irvine where she majored in Literary Journalism and minored in Global Cultures.
+During college, Alexa studied abroad in Italy, practicing the language and learning more about her roots.
+She also interned for “Good Morning San Diego” where she began her first job.

 Dave Silverbrand - Reporter